 Meet Contractual Obligations: Certification demonstrates your organization’s commitment to data security, providing a valuable credential.

 Respond to Evolving Security Threats: Constantly adapt to changes both in the environment and inside the organization.

 The validity for the ISO 27001 certification is 3 years.
-Must conduct regular reviews and evaluations of the ISMS by the organization’s senior management internally during this period.
+During this period, the organization’s senior management must conduct internal reviews and evaluations of the ISMS.